 What we don’t: Decidedly overkill for most moderate winter hikes and daily use.

 We’ve worn the Chainsen Ultra for a number of more technical hikes, including descending a steep trail into the Grand Canyon on an early spring backpacking trip and hiking up and down one of Colorado’s Fourteeners in late-season snow, and it’s proven to be a great tool for the job.
 However, not everyone needs—or will want to pay for—such high levels of performance.
-For a $5 to $10 savings, slightly less aggressive options like the Kahtoola MICROspikes and BD Access Spike above provide similar grip on most terrain while coming in lighter.
+For a $5 savings, slightly less aggressive options like the Kahtoola MICROspikes and BD Access Spike above provide similar grip on most terrain while coming in lighter.
 And if you plan to use your snow grips for activities like shoveling the driveway or commuting, we’d recommend picking up a cheap pair of Yaktrax so that you don’t wear down the Chainsen’s deep spikes.
 From a performance perspective, however, we have very few complaints with the Snowline.